FrancoRamirezz/CSAF_version/README.md

 ## Features  🎮
 - Feature 1: Use React to build a responsive website for the project
-- Feature 2: Use Flask and build an API to connect React to the backend and Firebase
+- Feature 2: Use to connect React to the backend and Firebase
 - Feature 3: Use Firebase infrastructure to help host the e-commerce website and provide all the resources needed for the project
 - Feature 4: Issues: to fix the babel issue npm install --save-dev @babel/plugin-proposal-private-property-in-object then try